dj-stripe/dj-stripe/docs/usage/webhooks.md

 3. **Database Operations by dj-stripe**: dj-stripe also listens to these signals to perform CRUD operations on corresponding Django models, such as `Charge` or `PaymentMethod`.
 This ensures that your database stays in sync with the Stripe data.
 4. **Handling Events**: You can handle these signals with custom functions linked via the `djstripe_receiver` decorator.

+The `Event` model class is the `sender` of every webhook signal, and the saved `Event` instance is passed as the `event` keyword argument.
+Receivers run synchronously inside the same request that delivered the webhook, wrapped in a single database transaction.
+If any receiver — including dj-stripe's own internal sync receivers — raises an exception, the transaction is rolled back, the `webhook_processing_error` signal fires, and the exception is re-raised so Stripe sees a non-2xx response and retries.
+Make your handlers idempotent.

+Receiver ordering follows Django's standard signal semantics (connection order) and is not part of dj-stripe's public contract — do not rely on your handler running before or after dj-stripe's built-in sync handlers.
+If you need to read the synced model from the database, retrieve it by ID inside the handler rather than assuming it has already been written.

 ### Implementing Custom Event Handlers

 To create custom handlers for Stripe webhook events, follow these steps: